 Chapter 1: Dark Days Rising

 One year and five months.
-That's how long it had been since ten ordinary girls had become hero's, saving the park from the evil forces of the Disney villains.
-For the first year, the park prospered, and everyone was in a time of celebration.
-But in the last five months, things had started to look strange.
-No sooner had the fall months started, when strange things began happening in the park.
+That's how long it had been since ten ordinary girls had become heroes, saving the park from the evil forces of the Disney villains.
+For the first year, the park prospered in a time of celebration.
+But in the last five months, things had started to catch the attention of the Disney characters.
+No sooner had the fall months started than strange things began happening in the park.
 Bad weather was a major factor, with hurricane force winds and tsunami warnings, with many of these days closing the parks.
 Then, one day, in the beginning of December, came one the worst tragedies of all.

 I'M BACK!
 Here's the beginning chapter of the sequel to How Reality Saved Fantasy.
 Have you guys ever wondered what it would be like if Florida got a freak snowstorm?
 Well, I have, and I wanted to build on that idea!
 Tell me what you think so far, so please review!